-Metal credit cards have been making waves for the last couple of years in the United States, and the trend is coming to the UK for debit and prepaid cards.
+Metal credit cards have been making waves in the United States for the last couple of years, and the trend is coming to the UK for debit and prepaid cards.

-These cards usually come with high-value services, and they answer consumer's desire for style and status.
+These cards usually come with high-value services that answer consumers' desire for style and status.

 Payments card firm Curve is seizing the opportunity.
-It has rolled out a metal card combined with exclusive services that have been carefully tailored to meet the needs of the 'experience generation'.
+It has rolled out a metal card combined with exclusive services that have been carefully tailored to meet the 'experience generation' needs.

 You're probably wondering what's so special about the Curve card and Curve Metal.